-- Hydration and nutrition – since the skin and gut microbiome are connected through the gut-skin axis; it is essential to follow a diet that is rich in plant-based proteins, vegetables, and healthy fats.
+- Nutrition – since the skin and gut microbiome are connected through the gut-skin axis, a varied diet rich in plant-based proteins, vegetables, and healthy fats may help improve your skin health.
 Some triggering food can include gluten and dairy.

-- Environmental stress – prolonged exposure to extreme heat, extreme cold, pollutants, and UV rays can worsen your eczema.
+- Environmental triggers – prolonged exposure to extreme heat, extreme cold, pollutants, and UV rays are common eczema triggers.

-- Emotional stress – stress and anxiety are linked to high levels of cortisol.
-While cortisol does not cause eczema, it increases inflammation throughout the body, which, in turn, can trigger eczema flare-ups.
+- Emotional stress – stress and anxiety are linked to high levels of the stress hormone cortisol.
+While cortisol does not cause eczema, it increases inflammation throughout the body, which can trigger flare-ups.

-- Chemicals, fragrances, and detergents – strong chemicals and unsuitable skincare products can throw your microbiome off-balance, worsening inflammation and creating an ecosystem in which beneficial bacteria can’t thrive.
+- Chemicals, fragrances, detergents and fabric softener – strong chemicals and unsuitable skincare products can throw your microbiome off-balance, worsening inflammation and creating an environment in which beneficial bacteria can’t thrive.

-When trying to bring balance back to your skin flora, it is essential to keep in mind that your daily routine and the products you apply to your skin every day will constantly affect your skin microbiome.
+When trying to bring balance back to your skin, keep in mind that your daily routine and the skincare products you apply will affect your skin microbiome.

-To soothe eczema, helping your skin retain moisture and oxygen circulation can help.
-Products such as vitamin B3, glycerine, and shea butter can help your skin draw moisture from the surrounding air and keep balanced and moisturised.
+- Products containing ingredients such as vitamin B3, glycerine, and hyaluronic acid can help your skin draw moisture from the surrounding air and keep it balanced and moisturised.

 - Moisturise at least once a day even if you are not suffering with signs of eczema that day.
 Look for rich moisturising creams with ceramides and plant oils and butters.
 Apply gently to avoid irritating inflamed skin.
 Occlusives such as petroleum jelly will also help seal in moisture after this step.